nu7hatch/webrocket/README.md

 ## Protocol

-By default, Rocket implements simple JSON protocol for pub-sub channels.
-All following actions, when successfully performed, should return:

-    {"ok": true}

-Otherwise, when error encountered, then response message has following format:
+Webrocket implements simple and fast JSON-based protocol, offering support for authentication and basic access controll, channels subscribing, and messages broadcasting.

+Each message handled by the server may cause possible errors.
+All error which are not affecting connection with the client are forwarded to it using the following payload format:

-    {"err": "error-code"}
+    {"err": "ERROR_NAME"}

+Possible errors are listed for each action.

-### Authentication
+### Authenticate

+Payload:

-    {"auth": {"access": "access-type", "secret": "secret-key"}}
+    {"authenticate": {"access": "access-type", "secret": "secret-key"}}

 * `secret` - key for specified access type
 * `access` - can be either `read-only` or `read-write`

-Error responses:
+Errors:

-* `invalid_credentials` - obviously, returned when given secret is invalid
+* `INVALID_CREDENTIALS` - obviously, returned when given secret is invalid
+* `INVALID_PAYLOAD` - when payload format is invalid

+Success response:

+    {"authenticated": "access-type"}

-### Subscribing
+### Subscribe

+Payload:

     {"subscribe": {"channel": "channel-name"}}

-* `channel` - name of channel you want to (un)subscribe, not existing channels are created automatically
+* `channel` - name of channel you want to subscribe, not existing channels are created automatically

-Error responses:
+Errors:

-* `access_denied` - returned when current session is not authenticated for reading
+* `ACCESS_DENIED` - returned when current session is not authenticated for reading
-* `invalid_channel_name` - returned when given channel name is invalid
+* `INVALID_PAYLOAD` - when payload format is invalid

+Success response:

+    {"subscribed": "channel-name"}

-### Unsubscribing
+### Unsubscribe

+Payload:

     {"unsubscribe": {"channel": "channel-name"}}

+* `channel` - name of channel you want to unsubscribe

+Errors:

+* `INVALID_PAYLOAD` - when payload format is invalid

+Success response:

+    {"unsubscribed": "channel-name"}

-### Publishing
+### Broadcast

+Payload:

-    {"publish": {"event": "event-name", "channel": "channel-name", "data": {"foo": "bar"}}}
+    {"broadcast": {"event": "event-name", "channel": "channel-name", "data": {"foo": "bar"}}}

 * `event` - communication is event oriented, so each message needs to specify which event triggers it
 * `channel` - channel have to exist
 * `data` - published data

-Error responses:
+Errors:

-* `access_denied` - returned when current session is not authenticated for writing
+* `ACCESS_DENIED` - returned when current session is not authenticated for writing
+* `INVALID_CHANNEL` - returned when destination channel doesn't exist
-* `invalid_data` - returned when published message has invalid format
+* `INVALID_PAYLOAD` - when payload format is invalid

+Success response:

+    {"broadcasted": "channel-name"}

+### Direct message (NOT IMPLEMENTED)

+Payload:

+    {"direct": {"event": "event-name", "client": "client-token", "data": {"foo": "bar"}}}

+* `event` - communication is event oriented, so each message needs to specify which event triggers it
+* `channel` - channel have to exist
+* `data` - published data

+Errors:

-* `invalid_channel` - returned when destination channel doesn't exist
+* `INVALID_CLIENT` - returned when destination client doesn't exist
+* `INVALID_PAYLOAD` - when payload format is invalid

+Success response:

+    {"directSent": "client-token"}

-### Closing session
+### Session logout

+Payload:

     {"logout": true}

+Errors:

+* `INVALID_PAYLOAD` - when payload format is invalid

+Success response:

+    {"loggedOut": true}

-### Safe disconnecting
+### Safe disconnect

+Payload:

     {"disconnect": true}

+Errors:

+* `INVALID_PAYLOAD` - when payload format is invalid

+No success response, connection is closed immediately after this message.

 ## Hacking